skycoin/User-Manuals/Initializing your Skywallet.md

 The restoration process is explained in detail in this section - [Restore Configuration](https://github.com/skycoin/hardware-wallet/wiki/Restore-configuration)

-In case if the Skywallet is **not** connected or not detected by your computer then the following error message will be displayed:
+In case if the Skywallet is **not** connected or not detected by your computer, then the following error message will be displayed:

 <Screenshot of the error message showing no Skywallet detected.>